royalbaswan/EDA_Mini_Project/README.md

 2. Generate pair plots for the following variables:
     Overall, Value, Wage, International Reputation, Height, Weight, Release Clause
 4. Generate a table containing the top 20 players ranked by Overall score and whose contract expires in 2020.
-* a) What would the average wage for this set of players be?
+* What would the average wage for this set of players be?
-* b)	What is the average age?
+* What is the average age?
-* c)	Is there a correlation between the Overall rating and Value for these players?
+* Is there a correlation between the Overall rating and Value for these players?

 4. Generate tables containing the top 5 players by Overall rating for each unique position.
-* a)	Are there any players appearing in more than one Table?
+* Are there any players appearing in more than one Table?
 Please point out such players.
-* b)	What is the average wage one can expect to pay for the top 5 in every position?
+* What is the average wage one can expect to pay for the top 5 in every position?